Marianna Yarovskaya: Filmography

 Since 2000, she has also worked for Discovery Channel, National Geographic, the History Channel, Greenpeace and Netflix as Producer and Senior Editor.

-Yarovskaya produced Women of the Gulag with historian Paul Roderick Gregory.
+Yarovskaya produced Women of the Gulag with historian Paul Roderick Gregory and executive producer Mitchell Block.
 The film premiered at the 41st Moscow International Film Festival in 2018.
 The film was shortlisted for an Academy Award in the "best documentary short" category.
 It won festivals in Iceland, US/California, South Korea, Hong Kong, France, Canada, Croatia, and Russia.
 The film's Russian TV premiere took place in May 2021, but the film was censored.